thousandbrainsproject/tbp.monty/rfcs/0007_reorganize_repositories.md

 # Open Questions

 - If a given paper is separated into multiple repositories, will this create unecessary challenges for someone who wants to replicate the results (e.g. generating a figure)?
 We can think about how to structure results folders to make this as easy as possible.
-- Should we be open to merging code into `monty_lab` as a form of staging before it is eventually moved to a final repository?
+- Should we be open to merging code into `monty_lab`'s `main` as a form of staging before it is eventually moved to a final repository?
 This would be akin to what has organically happened with the DMC work.
     - An advantage of this would be to make it easier for maintainers to review provisional code that is not yet ready for a final repository.

 # Future Possibilities